 Listed below are links to all the policies at Oakfields that we use to govern the way we operate and to uphold the standards of behaviour expected by all members of our community.
 These policies enable us to do our best by those in our care and in our environment.
 If you would like to receive these as hard copies or you have any questions, please feel free to contact the Registrar.

-In the interests of transparency we would like to state that in the academic year 2015/16 we received two formal complaints.”
+In the interests of transparency we would like to state that in the academic year 2016/17 we received two formal complaints and details of these are kept in the Headteacher’s office.”

 Please click on the links below to see our policies.